microsoft/language-server-protocol/versions/protocol-1-x.md

 	code: number;

 	/**
-	 * A string providing a short decription of the error.
+	 * A string providing a short description of the error.
 	 */
 	message: string;